pepstock-org/Charba/readme.md

  * add `boxHeight` property to `LegendLabels` options and configuration classes.
  * add `textAlign` property to `LegendLabels` options and configuration classes.
  * add `fontColor` property to `LegendItem` and `LegendLabelItem` classes.
+ * add `events` property to `Legend` and `Tooltips` options and configuration classes in order to enable the event filtering.
  * add `align` property to `Title` options and configuration classes.
  * add `hoverBackgroundColor`, `hoverBorderWidth` and `hoverBorderColor` properties to `Bar`, `Arc`, `Line` and `Point` elements configuration and options classes.
  * add `pointStyle` property to `Bar` element configuration and options classes.